 There are many ways of beginning to heal the effects of trauma.
 Most of them work with the nervous system in some way rather than purely through talking or cognition or will power.
-There is no particular one that is the best fit for everyone.
-You’ll find a number of approaches for healing the brain whether or not you have a history of trauma, such as described in The Brain’s Way of Healing.
+Here are tools that I and many others have found helpful, and that for some people are enough to greatly improve, or decrease worsening, or even recover from many different types of chronic illness.

 The important thing to note is that symptoms are not always as solid or fixed as we think.
 And there are many ways of supporting change and bringing more options and ease into our lives.
 Follow your intuition and look for resources and therapies that feel like a good fit for you.

 What’s your experience been?

-Have you had any successes with approaches to healing an overt or subtle perception of threat?
+Have you had any successes with approaches to healing overt or subtle perceptions of threat?

 Have you discovered ways to decrease your symptoms or sensitivities to stress and triggers or other chronic illness-related experiences?

 You can learn more about the different types of trauma in this summary of the science post.
 Or about adverse childhood experiences, attachment / developmental trauma, perinatal risk factors and multigenerational trauma.
 I also describe the different types of trauma that helped make sense of my chronic illness (ME/CFS) in my personal story.